masteredward/xavier-system/README.md

 install:
   # Change to False here to disable Oh My ZSH installation
   ohmyzsh: True
+  # Change this to false to disable Homebrew installation
+  homebrew: True
   examples:
     # By default, all example sources will be installed
     sources: